qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 ## TL;DR
 ---

-    The Dürr-Høyer algorithm takes an unsorted table of integers
-    and finds the minima in Big-O(sqrt(N)) N being the # of elements in the table.
+    The Dürr-Høyer algorithm takes an unsorted table of integers and finds the minima in Big-O(sqrt(N)) N being the # of elements in the table.
-    Open Source Implementation of the algorithm is easily done, understanding the Dürr and Høyer paper
-    was and is the most difficult challenge.
     There is a python host file and a Q# file.
     The python file follows the Quantum Minimum Searching Algorithm closely.
     The Q# file follows the Quantum Exponential Searching Algorithm implementation for finding a unique solution.